 Donor Receipt Email in Virtual Terminal

-Preexisting donors: By default, the donor will receive the receipt email for the selected campaign.
-A PDF receipt will be attached to the email.
-You also have the option to turn off email receipts.
+By default, the donor will receive the receipt email for the selected campaign.
+However, you have the option to not send an email receipt.

 Reviewing Donations made via Virtual Terminal

-When you're on a Donation, if it was processed via Virtual Terminal, you will see a field labeled Processed By in the header area.
+When you're reviewing a donation in the Fundraise Up dashboard, if it was processed via Virtual Terminal, you will see a field labeled Processed By in the header area.
 There, you'll see the user that used Virtual Terminal to generate this gift on the donor's behalf!

-Additionally, in the Donations and Recurring tab filters, you can click the More Filters button and then filter by Source to just show records made via Virtual Terminal.
+Additionally, in the Donations and Recurring tabs' filters, you can click the More Filters button and then filter by Source to just show records made via Virtual Terminal.

 Configuring extra Virtual Terminal settings